Daniel-Griffiths/vertex/README.md

 [![CircleCI](https://circleci.com/gh/Daniel-Griffiths/Vertex.svg?style=shield)](https://circleci.com/gh/Daniel-Griffiths/Vertex)

 ## Requirements
 Vertex makes use of composer and npm to autoload its dependencies.
-Be sure to run the `composer install` and `npm install` after you download the framework.
+Be sure to run the `composer install` and `npm install` commands after you download the framework.

 Once all the dependencies have been installed you can get started running the `gulp` commmand on the root of your project.
 This will automatically create a local php server to get you up and running.